Linus-Mussmaecher/rucola/README.md

 HTML files are automatically prepended with a `.css`-stylesheet reference if you have configured a source CSS-file, and with a MathJax-preamble if they contain LaTeX-blocks (with either `$...$` or `$$...$$`).
 Also, you can perform small-scale string replacements in math mode, for example replacing `\field` with `\mathbb` to write fields more semantically clearly.

-You can view a single HTML file from the select screen or the display screen, in this case it is converted just-in-time.
+You can view a single HTML file from the select screen or the display screen.
 The file will be openend with the configured viewer (usually outside your terminal).
-Alternatively, you can also convert all in the current local environment from the select view.
-This allows you to follow links while viewing documents and is recommended.

 ### Configuration
 Configuration files are - on Linux - stored in `XDG_CONFIGHOME/rucola`, which is usually `~/.config/rucola`.

 Here is a list of all possible configuration settings:
- - `dynamic_filter` is set to `true` by default, but can be set to `false` to cause your select view to only filter upon pressing enter and not while typing.
  - `vault_path` is the path to your default vault that will be used by rucola unless overwritten by a command line positional argument.
+ - `file_types` lists all types of files to be indexed by rucola when opening a folder.
+   Per default, this is set to `["markdown"]`, tracking files with the extions `.md`, `.markdown`, ...
+   A full list of available file types can be found [here](https://docs.rs/ignore/latest/src/ignore/default_types.rs.html).
+   It is currently not possible to define your own file types.
+ - `default_extension` is the extension appended to notes created by rucola, `.md` by default.
  - `theme` is the name of the `.toml`-theme file to configure rucola's visual appearance.
  - `stats_show` is set to `Both` by default and configures which statistics blocks are shown at which time on the select screen.
    It can have one of three values: